hipe/tmx/lib/skylab/brazen/doc/issues/006-the-defaults-vs-required-narrative.md

 ## our solution

-rather than having "requiredness" have to know about "defaultedness" explicitly, we create this concept of "is_actually_required", to mean "is required and has no default".  it's a bit of a workaround, but at least it is not as ugly and having the requiredness code directly know about the existence of defaultedness as a concept.
+rather than having "requiredness" have to know about "defaultedness" explicitly, we create this concept of `is_actually_required`, to mean "is required and has no default".  it's a bit of a workaround, but at least it is not as ugly and having the requiredness code directly know about the existence of defaultedness as a concept.